Ryan Carlisle Thomas in the community

-Naturally, as the firm concentrates on how best to help people who have been struck by injury from a legal perspective, so too do we support groups who in other ways try to help injured people and their families.
+Naturally, as the firm concentrates on how best to help people who have been struck by injury from a legal perspective, so too do we support groups who help injured people and their families in other meangingful ways.

-RCT has assisted and supported local workers employed overseas in countries including the Solomon Islands, Papua New Guinea and East Timor.
-In 2000 the firm's work on behalf of sacked Solomon Island workers was recognised with the Public Interest Law Clearing House Pro Bono Teams Award.
+We have also assisted and supported local workers employed overseas in countries including the Solomon Islands, Papua New Guinea and East Timor.
+In 2000, the firm's work on behalf of sacked Solomon Island workers was recognised with the Public Interest Law Clearing House (PILCH) Pro Bono Teams Award.

-We regard it as important that staff across the firm lend their time and expertise to community work.
-Lawyers are encouraged to volunteer their time to local community legal aid groups and networks.
-Others involve themselves in local sporting and business groups.
+We regard it as important that people from across the firm lend their time and expertise to community work.
+Our people are encouraged to volunteer their time to local community legal aid groups and networks or involve themselves in local sporting and business groups.